Meet our Governing Body...

 Our Governing Body is made up of representatives from parents, the Local Authority and individuals who can offer specific skills and advice.
 We are closely involved in the strategic development and financial management of the school as we are legally required.

-The Governing Body of Brinsley Primary School is committed to working closely with Mrs Haywood, the Head Teacher.
-We are keen to ensure that all children who attend the school receive a high quality of education, that they are safe, healthy and that each child makes progress throughout their time at Brinsley Primary School.
+The Governing Body of Brinsley Primary and Nursery School is committed to working closely with Mr Osprey, the Head Teacher.
+We are keen to ensure that all children who attend the school receive a high quality of education, that they are safe, healthy and that each child makes progress throughout their time at Brinsley Primary and Nursery School.
 We do this by constantly supporting and challenging the Management and Staff.

 The Governing Body meet twice per term to formulate the strategic planning, budgeting and to overview the implementation of school policies.
 In addition, many of the Governors help within the school, working in the classrooms, helping with reading and introducing outside organisations to provide voluntary support.

 The Governing Body regularly meet and talk to parents, the children and staff so that we are able to monitor progress to support the staff in maintaining the high standards of education the school is achieving.

 On a personal level, I bring different skills to the school from a business life as an IT Consultant and I care passionately about the welfare of all involved in our school.